 1660s, "long or thin mark made by doubling or folding," altered from creaste "a ridge," perhaps a variant of crest (n.), via meaning "a fold in a length of cloth" (mid-15c.) which produces a "crest."
 In sports, first in cricket (1779), where originally it was cut into the ground.
 As a verb, "to make creases in," from 1580s.
+Cut crease as a type of eyeshadow application is by 2009.
 Related: Creased; creasing.

 updated on February 01, 2023

 Dictionary entries near crease